dhruvsinha/Generate-Love-Stories-using-LLM/README.md

+# Generate Love Stories using Large Language Models

+## Collaborators
+CHRISTOPHER T. KANG and DHRUV SINHA, The University of Chicago, USA

 Large Language Models (LLMs) are lauded for their ability to consume massive volumes of text.
 This ability is pertinent when consuming corpora containing long-form text, e.g., books, scientific papers, or when generating long-form text.
 However, specific genres — like poetry — are defined by their brevity.
 In this work, we train GPT2 Neo via prompt engineering and fine-tuning on the New